New Look, Same Mission

 Forge Aligned Marketing Partnerships

 Nonprofits are often viewed favorably by the public because they are obligated to invest profits to further the organization’s mission, rather than accrue private value for shareholders.
-This means nonprofits have the unique ability (and necessity) to get creative about marketing (more in Chapter 10: Tech Nonprofit Marketing).
+This means nonprofits have the unique ability (and necessity) to get creative about marketing (more in The Playbook on Tech Nonprofit Marketing).
 In the most successful cases, tech nonprofits leverage their brand and create partnerships to build awareness, acquire users, and create social value.

 Let’s look at a few examples to understand how this plays out in practice.
 From the table below, you will probably notice a few things: